rediff.com

 Last updated on: October 21, 2009 11:27 IST

 Iran has once again blamed Pakistan for Sunday's terror attack on the Islamic Revolution Guards Corps, in which 42 people were killed, saying there is specific information that the perpetrators were hiding inside Pakistan.
-Iran also asked Islamabad [ Images ] to clarify its stance over reports regarding its links to the banned terror group Jondollah.
+Iran also asked Islamabad to clarify its stance over reports regarding its links to the banned terror group Jondollah.

 Iran's Foreign Minister Manouchehr Mottaki alleged that that the Sunni rebel group, which carried out the deadly bombing, was based in Pakistan.